Chiral kinetic theory with self-energy corrections and neutrino spin Hall effect: Magnetic-field corrections and spin Hall effect in neutrino transport

 where

-with $\beta=1/T$ and $\mu$ being the local inverse temperature and chemical potential of left-handed electrons, respectively.
+with $\beta=1/T$ and $\mu_{\rm e}$ being the local inverse temperature and chemical potential of left-handed electrons, respectively.
+For right-handed electrons, the $\hbar$ terms should flip the signs.
 Hereafter we work with $n^{\mu}=\bar{n}^{\mu}\equiv (1,\bm 0)$.
-Also, as we always consider left-handed fermions, we will omit the subscript ``L" for left-handedness.
+Also, as we always consider left-handed fermions, we will omit the subscript ``L" for left-handedness unless specified.

-Since we are interested in the medium contribution from electrons in thermal equilibrium, we may simply input the $T$ and/or $\mu$ dependent parts of $\mathcal{W}^{\mu}(q)$ into the calculation of $\Sigma^{++\mu}(q)$.
+Since we are interested in the medium contribution from electrons in thermal equilibrium, we may simply input the $T$- and/or $\mu$-dependent parts of $\mathcal{W}^{\mu}(q)$ into the calculation of $\Sigma^{++\mu}(q)$.
 That is, we shall take

 which can be further written as